lextm/iisexpress-httpplatformhandler/Readme.md

    .\install.ps1 -msiFile httpPlatformHandler_amd64.msi
    ```

-   > If `-msiFile` is omitted, the install script tries to copy the files from local IIS installation folders.
-Make sure you have installed HttpPlatformHandler on IIS, or errors are expected.

 The configuration on IIS Express is exactly the same as IIS, and just make sure you are editing the right config files,

 https://learn.microsoft.com/iis/extensions/httpplatformhandler/httpplatformhandler-configuration-reference